-- Does not come on during the 2.5 to 8 seconds after the ignition switch is first turned on. - Remains on after the 2.5 to 8 second interval. - Flickers, or comes on and remains on for any period of time while driving.
+- Airbag Warning Light does not come on during the six to eight seconds after the ignition switch is first turned on, - Remains on after the six to eight second interval, or - Flickers, or comes on and remains on for any period of time while driving.

 NOTE: If the speedometer, tachometer, or any engine related gauges are not working, the airbag control module may also be disabled.
 The airbags may not be ready to inflate for your protection.
 Promptly check the fuse block for blown fuses.
-Refer to "Fuse Panel" in Section 5 of this manual.
-See your dealer if the fuse is good.
+Refer to "Fuses" in Section 7 of this manual.
+See your authorized dealer if the fuse is good.